fwqefwqef/ChronoArkMods-windy/README.md

 Chaos Mode: Include every existing skill in the game (such as enemy skills and item effects) into the selection pool.
 Gets silly quickly.
 (Default OFF)

-Healing 101: Gives 2 Healing 101 at the start of the game to help support characters pick up heal skills.
-(Default OFF)

 (Go to BepInEx -> config -> open in Notepad: org.windy.chronoark.cardmod.randomskillmod.cfg)

 # [Boss Rush Mode]